 - Any patient who requires or might reasonably require additional or ongoing medications, procedures AND/OR monitoring beyond the scope of practice of the lower credentialed provider.
 This includes any critically ill or unstable patient as advanced airway management may be required in any decompensating patient.
 EMT-Basic and EMT-Advanced providers may be credentialed to perform some but not all airway management, and medications associated with airway management are limited to the Paramedic scope of practice by the Wisconsin State Medical Board. - Any patient for whom ALL EMS providers on scene do not agree can be safely transported without a Paramedic in attendance in the patient care compartment.
-As a general rule, if providers are questioning who should attend the patient, the highest credentialed level of care should attend. - Any patient suffering from chest pain of suspected cardiac origin, cardiac dysrhythmia, moderate to severe respiratory distress, multiple trauma or imminent childbirth. - □ Post-ictal patients with high probability of recurrent seizure. - Patients who have been medicated on the scene cannot be transferred to a provider of a lower credentialing level UNLESS the provided medication is included in the receiving EMS Provider's scope
+As a general rule, if providers are questioning who should attend the patient, the highest credentialed level of care should attend. - □ Post-ictal patients with high probability of recurrent seizure. - Patients who have been medicated on the scene cannot be transferred to a provider of a lower credentialing level UNLESS the provided medication is included in the receiving EMS Provider's scope